How to Make Kimchi

-Now, drain the vegetable mixture and reserve the brine.
-Add the seasoning mixture to the vegetables and stir until well combined.
+Now, drain the vegetable-brine mixture, reserving the brine in a separate bowl.
+Add the seasoning mixture to the drained vegetables.
+Stir until well combined.

-Stuff it all into a jar.
+Stuff the vegetable mixture into a jar.
 Make sure it is completely submerged in the liquid.
 You may need to add some of the reserved brine to top it off.
 Make sure it is completely covered, or the uncovered veggies could grow mold.
 Cover the jar with a lid or with cheesecloth.

 Leave the jar on the counter at room temperature for about a week.
 Taste it every couple of days.
 Temperature influences the fermentation process, so if your kitchen is especially hot or cold, the kimchi may be ready before or after the week is over.

-If the vegetables poke above the brine, push them back down or add more brine.
+If the vegetables rise above the brine, push them back down or add more brine.